alfskoyen/options-alpha-scanner/README.md

 This framework ranks the entire market using a **two-dimensional model (Premium vs Risk)**;
 surfacing where the options market is *overpaying relative to underlying volatility conditions*.

-> Instead of asking “is this option attractive?”, this model asks:
+> Instead of asking “is this option attractive?”, the approach asks:
-> **“Is this among the best opportunities in the entire market today?”**
+> **“Is this among the best opportunities in the market today?”**

 <br>